-By Jeff Lytle, Lean Gold Certified (LGC)
+By Jeff Lytle, LGC

-- State "What" and "How": Go beyond simply answering the "what" to also tell the reviewers the practical application of the tools – the "how".
-For example; to answer what metrics did you use in this project – simply listing the metrics doesn't tell the reviewer how they were used.
+Go beyond simply answering the "what" to also tell the reviewers the practical application of the tools – the "how".
+For example, to answer what metrics you used in the project, simply listing the metrics doesn't tell the reviewer how they were used.
 Consider one additional sentence to tell a more complete story.

 Telling the story of your lean experience by being concise, stating the facts, and focusing on your lean leadership will help you write an effective portfolio in support of your quest for lean certification!